MeRichard123/youtube-playlist-to-excel/README.md

 # Youtube playlist to Excel

-Back up your youtube playlist but saving all the titles and urls into a nice excel file
+Back up your youtube playlist by saving all the titles and urls into a nice excel file

 (assuming you have node installed)